Wei2624/AI_Learning_Hub/machine-learning/english-version/sv_svm.md

 where i spans all training samples.
 From KKT dual complementarity condition, we have $\alpha_i > 0$ only when the functional margin is 1 ($g_i(w) = 0$).

-We can vistualize this in the picture below.
+We can visualize this in the picture below.
 The three points on the dash line are the ones with the smallest geometric margin which is 1.
 Thus, those points are the ones with positve $\alpha_i$ and are called **support vector**.

 ![SVM Boundary](https://raw.githubusercontent.com/Wei2624/AI_Learning_Hub/master/machine-learning/images/svm_bound.png)